hicsail/anchor/README.md

  - Abusive login attempt detection
  - User roles for analysts, clinicians, researchers, admins
  - Analyst can view anonymized information
- - Clinician can information if specific users
+ - Clinician can view information of specific users
  - Researcher can view all information
  - Admins can view update and delete all information
  - Auto Backups